Dog Bite Injury Cases

 Below are summaries of recent jury verdicts and reported settlements in actual dog bite injury cases.
 Although this is just a limited and somewhat random sampling of dog bite awards, they help to provide a general picture of the amount of money that can be involved in these cases.

 $75,000 Settlement (New York 2023): A 4-year-old was playing in the living room of an “apartment house” in Rockland County where her mother was renting a room when she was allegedly bitten in the face by the owner’s Siberian Husky dog who was tied to a railing at time.
 The injuries required the girl to undergo facial surgery.
-The plaintiff claimed that the attack was unprovoked and the defendant was aware that it had aggressive tendencies.
-The case was ultimately settled for $75k.
+The plaintiff claimed the attack was unprovoked, and the defendant knew it had aggressive tendencies.
+The case was ultimately settled for $75,000.

-$350,760 Settlement (Washington 2022): The plaintiff, a 47-year-old female delivery driver, was delivering a package to the defendant’s house when she was attacked by two dogs.
-The two dogs did not bite her, but they lunged at her knocking her backwards off the steps and causing her to fall and strike the back of her head.
+$350,760 Settlement (Washington 2022): The plaintiff, a 47-year-old female delivery driver, was delivering a package to the defendant’s house when two dogs attacked her.
+The two dogs did not bite her, but they lunged at her, knocking her backward off the steps and causing her to fall and strike the back of her head.
 She eventually required 13 stitches and claimed headaches and PTSD.

-$140,000 Settlement (New York 2022): A 2-year house guest was bitten on her face by the defendant’s pitbull.
-She suffered multiple bites to her face which resulted in scarring under her right eye, on her right cheek, and on her chin.
+$140,000 Settlement (New York 2022): A 2-year house guest was bitten on her face by the defendant’s pit bull.
+She suffered multiple bites to her face, resulting in scarring under her right eye, on her right cheek, and chin.
 The defendant’s homeowner’s insurance company, State Farm, agreed to settle the claim for $140,000.

 $220,000 Verdict (Washington 2021): The plaintiff, a 32-year-old network engineer, was attacked and bitten 5-time by his neighbor’s German Shepard dog after the dog escaped from the neighbor’s yard.
-The plaintiff suffered a deep nerve injury to his left hand requiring future surgery.
+The plaintiff suffered a severe nerve injury to his left hand, requiring future surgery.
 He also suffered injuries to his legs and torso.
-The defendant’s insurance company, Travelers Ins., offer to settle the case for $90k.
-That offer was rejected and a jury awarded $220k.
+The defendant’s insurance company, Travelers Ins., offer to settle the case for $90,000.
+That offer was rejected, and a jury awarded $220k.

 Contact Our Dog Bite Lawyers

-Our firm handles dog bite cases involving serious injuries across the country.
-If you have been injury in a dog bite incident, call our personal injury lawyers at 800-553-8082 or get a free online consultation.
+Our firm handles dog bite cases involving severe injuries across the country.
+If you have been injured in a dog bite incident, call our personal injury lawyers at 800-553-8082 or get a free online consultation.